 - i.
-The epidemiology, pathophysiology, and anatomic findings of rectal prolapse and solitary rectal ulcer in adults and children - The clinical presentation, endoscopic and histologic findings and associated pelvic floor disorders in patients with solitary rectal ulcer - iii.
+The epidemiology, pathophysiology, and anatomic findings of rectal prolapse and solitary rectal ulcer in adults and children. - ii.
+The clinical presentation, endoscopic and histologic findings, and associated pelvic floor disorders in patients with solitary rectal ulcer. - iii.
 The significance of internal intussusceptions and the radiologic findings suggestive of it - iv.
-The clinical presentation, physical findings, functional disturbances and the office diagnostic maneuvers used to evaluate rectal prolapse - v.
-Physiologic, radiographic, and endoscopic evaluation of rectal prolapse as indicated by history and physical findings - vi.
-The significance of constipation and incontinence in the management of rectal prolapse - vii.
-Non-operative strategies for the management of rectal prolapse - viii.
-The indications, contraindications, risks, post-operative care, complications, functional results, and recurrence rates of abdominal and perineal surgical options for rectal prolapse (including abdominal rectopexy with or without sigmoidectomy, ventral rectopexy, Ripstein procedure, perineal rectosigmoidectomy, Delorme procedure and anal encirclement). - ix.
-An algorithm to approach patients with rectal prolapse d.
-Pelvic Pain i.
-The etiology, pathophysiology, diagnostic modalities, differential diagnosis and treatment strategies of chronic rectal pain syndromes, including levator syndrome, proctalgia fugax, coccydynia, and pudendal neuralgia, and their association with pelvic floor abnormalities.
+The clinical presentation, physical findings, functional disturbances, and the office diagnostic maneuvers used to evaluate rectal prolapse. - v.
+Physiologic, radiographic, and endoscopic evaluation of rectal prolapse as indicated by history and physical findings. - vi.
+The significance of constipation and incontinence in the management of rectal prolapse. - vii.
+Non-operative strategies for the management of rectal prolapse. - viii.
+The indications, contraindications, risks, post-operative care, complications, functional results, and recurrence rates of abdominal and perineal surgical options for rectal prolapse (including abdominal rectopexy with or without sigmoidectomy, ventral rectopexy, Ripstein procedure, perineal rectosigmoidectomy, Delorme procedure, and anal encirclement). - ix.
+An algorithm to approach patients with rectal prolapse.